wandb/docs/docs/guides/integrations/huggingface.md

         tokenizer (AutoTokenizer): The tokenizer associated with the model. sample_dataset (Dataset): A subset of the validation dataset for generating predictions. num_samples (int, optional): Number of samples to select from the validation dataset for generating predictions.
-Defaults to 100.
+Defaults to 100. freq (int, optional): Frequency of logging.
+Defaults to 2.
     """

     def __init__(self, trainer, tokenizer, val_dataset, num_samples=100, freq=2):